Slicer/SlicerLungCTAnalyzer/README.md

 Intrapulmonary airways are not yet measured by CTLA and are not compensated for in the results. <br>
 <br>
 <b>First Results</b><br>
-If used with sensible thresholds, LCTA is feasible, easy to use and 100% reproducible.
+If used with sensible thresholds, LCTA is feasible, easy to use and reproducible.
 Spacial reconstruction of the segments yield impressive visual results.
-Although the production of a right and left lung mask is still rather time consuming (15 min), running LCTA only takes 5-6 seconds, running LCTA with 3D reconstruction takes about 1-2  minutes.
+Running LCTA only takes 5-6 seconds, running LCTA with 3D reconstruction takes about 1-2  minutes.
 LCTA has been developed and tested with 3D Slicer V 4.11.200930.

 <b>Limitations</b><br>
 Lung volumes represent areas within the lung masks only.
 This induces a marginal volume error.